5 Product Marketing Tips for Small Businesses - Avery Blog

 Using social proof is a powerful way to promote your products.
 Customers are more inclined to believe other people than the brand trying to sell them something.
 Your customers are your best salespeople!

 Reviews and testimonials are hugely persuasive for potential customers.
 Don’t have reviews?
 Use previous sales performance to show your product is well-liked.
-“Best Seller” and “Back in Stock” convey that this product is popular, and creates a sense of urgency to purchase.
+“Best Seller” and “Back in Stock” convey that this product is popular and create urgency.
 Another way of using social proof is through statements of volume such as “Join thousands of satisfied customers.”
+Encourage customers to share photos or short videos using your product.
+User-generated content builds trust and extends your reach on social platforms.

 Pictures and infographics are a great way to show how your products work.
-If your product doesn’t “do” anything, show it in an aspirational use.
+If your product is more aesthetic than functional, show it in an aspirational setting.
 Provide a visual of your product in use that allows consumers to imagine owning it themselves.
 Think about a model home.
 People get to see how the house could look when it’s lived in, not just the bare walls and ceilings.

 Remember that you are likely the only person who reads every ad, every email, every postcard, and every brochure you put out.
 It can be tempting to try to come up with something new and “exciting” but what you’re actually doing is causing confusion.
-Pick a message and be consistent.
+Choose one clear product message and stay consistent across your marketing.

 The biggest companies in the world keep their product messaging consistent for decades.
 I bet even you can finish these famous slogans: